World Female Ranger Week starts 23 June 2023

-World Female Ranger Week 2022 started on 23rd June.
+World Female Ranger Week starts on 23rd June.

 This is a wonderful opportunity to recognise the incredible work these very courageous women do and to raise awareness of it and the challenges they face.
 It is very dangerous work, as women face poachers and wild animals.